 Identified Barrier Our employees may face physical discomfort or mobility issues in working at their remote workstations.
 Policies and Action(s) from our Plan As with other employee accommodations, requested accommodations to workstations are addressed on a case-by-case basis by our human resources department.
 Next steps: We will review our disability management and wellness program and policies on an ongoing basis based on feedback.
-Progress Update As described above, TekSavvy has updated its employee onboarding materials to build awareness about our disability management and wellness programs, which includes awareness about physical disabilities affecting remote workstations.
+Progress Update As described above, TekSavvy previously updated its employee onboarding materials to build awareness about our disability management and wellness programs, which includes awareness about physical disabilities affecting remote workstations.
 We have not yet received additional feedback on our disability management and wellness programs, but will continue to update them based on any feedback we receive.
 We have solicited specific feedback about these programs when updating our progress report.

 Identified Barrier Our employees may face barriers in physically accessing our office buildings.
 These may include for example barriers posed by exterior and interior paths of travel, building entrances, ramps, stairs, doorways, washrooms, signage, illumination levels, parking and flooring.
 Policies and Action(s) from our Plan As noted above, our offices are currently closed to public visitors and the vast majority of TekSavvy staff work from home.
 Employees who may require building access from time to time as part of their duties can receive accommodations through our usual accommodation process, described above.
 Next steps: Review the physical accessibility of our offices to identify remaining barriers to accessing our premises within one year of opening our offices.
-Progress Update Our office has not yet opened and we have therefore not initiated any review of its physical accessibility yet.
+Progress Update TekSavvy's office is open to employees who need to access it for their work, but is not used by most employees.
+As a result, we have yet not initiated a full review of its physical accessibility.
+That being said, since employees are working in the office, we will consider and address physical barriers as they are identified.

 Identified Barrier Employees may face barriers in being aware of or participating in emergency responses in the workplace.
 Policies and Action(s) from our Plan In the event that employees will return to in-person work, we will provide individualized workplace emergency response information to employees with disabilities where the employee's location and disability is such that individualized information is necessary and TekSavvy is aware of the need for accommodation.
 TekSavvy will provide workplace emergency response information as soon as practicable after learning of the need for accommodation due to an employee's disability.
 If an employee would likely require assistance in the event of a workplace emergency response, TekSavvy will designate a person(s) to provide assistance and, with the employee's consent we will provide the workplace emergency response information to the designated person(s).
 Individualized workplace emergency response information will be reviewed at minimum each time (i) the employee moves to a different location within TekSavvy; (ii) the employee's overall accommodation needs or plans are reviewed, or (iii) there is a change in the physical environment.
-Next steps: Review of our individualized workplace emergency response program based on requests from employees and feedback within six months of re-opening our offices Progress Update Our office has not yet opened and we have therefore not initiated any review of its physical accessibility yet
+Next steps: 1.
+Review of our individualized workplace emergency response program based on requests from employees and feedback within six months of re-opening our offices Progress Update TekSavvy's office is open to employees who need to access it for their work, but it is not used by most employees.
+As a result, we have not yet initiated a full review of its physical accessibility.